Administration & Finance

 Purpose and Scope

 This Policy is applicable to all SF State departments and operational units operating network devices, communications infrastructure, servers, cloud services, and endpoints.
 It outlines:

 - The extent of monitoring and logging that must be in place

 - The event elements that must be logged

 - Intervals and/or conditions for automated and human involved monitoring and escalation

 All network devices, communications infrastructure, servers, cloud services, and endpoints that process critical data must activate logging of the elements listed below and retain such logs for no less than 30 days in accordance with related business record retention requirements.
 Incident investigations, CSU records retention guidelines, subpoenas, departmental guidelines or other directives may dictate longer retention periods.
 Servers that process Level 1 data, at a minimum, must store a copy of their log data on another device and access to these copies should be limited on a need to know basis.
 Technology purchases, including cloud services, that involve the storage or maintenance of level 1 data should be assessed to ensure they are capturing the logging elements defined in this policy, at a minimum, and may be required by the ISO to send logs to the SF State SIEM system.

 If available, and storage and processor capacity allows, the following elements should be captured for platforms that processes critical data, and the applications running on them:

 - Program or utility used

-System administrators should periodically review and share relevant data with their department IT staff, and as necessary, their management and the campus ISO when significant malicious or unauthorized activity is detected.
-Log data must be made available to the campus ISO upon request.
-Suspected attacks, and malicious or unauthorized activity should be reported to firstname.lastname@example.org or campus police as indicated at: Reporting a Security Incident or Vulnerability
+Log data and associated system information must be made available to the campus ISO upon request.
+Suspected attacks, and malicious or unauthorized activity should be reported as a security incident using the campus service request ticketing system, or campus police as indicated at: SF State Incident Management Policy.